cxxsucks/orient/README.md

 Aside from `CMake`, all dependency can be auto-downloaded by CMake.
-Using an installed one is also possible, should you have already installed some of them, via toggling configure options below.
+Using an installed one is also possible, should you have already installed some of them onto your system, via toggling these configure options below.

 Configure Options: